Margarethe Hardegger: Abortion assistance

 The Bern criminal court ultimately decided to hold a public trial, in which a jury of lay judges would reach a verdict.
 Hardegger attempted to prevent this, as she was already embarrassed by the public spectacle the case had caused.
 She worried that, if she had to appear before lay judges, she would feel obliged to "die on [her] feet" and justify her own conviction in a way that was understandable to the public.
-When her public trial was held on 26-27 August 1915, she attempted to justify her provisioning of abortion assistance, while also pleading for acquittal.
+When her public trial was held on 26–27 August 1915, she attempted to justify her provisioning of abortion assistance, while also pleading for acquittal.
 She was found guilty of abetting abortion, but was acquitted of the alleged commercial motives, and given the minimum sentence of one year in prison.
 One of her co-defendants was acquitted and the other was released on probation.

 Later life

 In 1918, Hardegger left the Social Democratic Party and ceased her activities in party politics.
 She and her partner Hans Brunner established a commune in Zurich; then, in 1919, they established another commune in Villino Graziella, near Monte Verità in Ticino.
 Their communal experiment lasted until 1925, when it collapsed.
 After the commune dissolved, Hardegger and Brunner (whom she later married) ran a carpentry shop as a family business.
 Hardegger continued living in Ticino, where her daughter Olga opened a maternity clinic.
 Following the rise of Nazi Germany, she provided aid to German communists fleeing political repression.
 She also provided aid to Spanish Republican refugees who had fled the Francoist dictatorship during the Spanish Civil War.
 During World War II, Hardegger campaigned for peace and for the abolition of the Swiss Army.

 Hardegger continued to participate in the Swiss anarchist movement, women's rights movement and anti-war movement until the end of her life.
 During the 1950s, she involved herself in the campaign for women's suffrage in Switzerland.
 In the spring of 1963, she participated in an Easter March for Nuclear Disarmament, which marched from Lausanne to Geneva.
 She died later that year, on 23 September 1963, in Minusio.
 Hardegger's correspondence with Landauer has been archived in the International Institute of Social History (IISH) in Amsterdam.
+In 2022, a football club named after Hardegger was established in Lausanne.